nodesense/cts-aws-spark-april-2021/hbase.md

         salary:base
         salary:bonus

-Add two rows , row-id??
+Add two rows , row-id, the row id is  string, could be any string value..

 Mary
 Joe